-Morphological normalization deals with merging different morphological variations of a term into the same base form.
-The role of morphological normalizers in the sentiment analysis of morphologically rich but resource-deficient languages like Serbian is to lower the vocabulary size and thereby reduce data sparsity, which makes it easier for classifiers to accurately model the impact of each word or expression.
+Morphological normalization is the merger of different morphological variations of a term into the same base form.
+The role of morphological normalizers in the sentiment analysis of morphologically rich but resourcedeficient languages like Serbian is to lower the vocabulary size and thereby reduce data sparsity, which makes it easier for classifiers to accurately model the impact of each word or expression.
 Stemming and lemmatization are two commonly used normalization procedures.